+“Is this depression, or is this the election?”
+“Good question,” I replied.
+The truth is, individual psychology is hugely influenced by political realities.
+Why Facts Don’t Change Our Minds.
 Why Liberals Are More Intelligent Than Conservatives.
 The Psychology Behind Donald Trump's Unwavering Support.
 The cult of ignorance in the United States: Anti-intellectualism and the "dumbing down" of America.

 It's the dismissal of science, the arts, and humanities and their replacement by entertainment, self-righteousness, ignorance, and deliberate gullibility.
 Susan Jacoby, author of The Age of American Unreason, says in an article in the Washington Post, "Dumbness, to paraphrase the late senator Daniel Patrick Moynihan, has been steadily defined downward for several decades, by a combination of heretofore irresistible forces.

 These include the triumph of video culture over print culture; a disjunction between Americans' rising level of formal education and their shaky grasp of basic geography, science and history; and the fusion of anti-rationalism with anti-intellectualism. " A Deep Dive Into the Blockbuster Study That Called Into Doubt a Lot of Psych Research.
 Yesterday, Science published a blockbuster article about the state of, well, science.